Pakistan International Airlines: PIA Cargo

-PIA operates a cargo delivery system within Pakistan.
-PIA Cargo transports goods across Pakistan as well as to international destinations.
-These goods include meat and vegetables, textiles, paper products, laboratory equipment and postal mail.
+The PIA Cargo is a cargo airline branch that provides logistics services and delivery system within Pakistan and abroad.
+The PIA Cargo transports goods across Pakistan as well as to international destinations.
+These consumer goods include meat packing, vegetables, textiles, paper products, laboratory equipment, and postal mail.

 During the early 1970s, PIA operated a service called Air Express that delivered documents and parcels within Pakistan.
 In 1974, PIA launched a dedicated cargo division within its organisation using two Boeing 707-320C.
 This division was known as Pakistan International Cargo.
 The airline operated several cargo flights to the Middle East such as Dubai and Europe, especially London.
 The operations ended in the late 1990s when both aircraft were phased out.
 During 2004 to 2007, the airline again operated two Airbus A300 Freighter aircraft chartered through MNG Airlines to Haan.
 Luton, Amsterdam, Basel and Cologne.
 However, again the contract ended and PIA discontinued this service.

 In 2003, the airline launched PIA Speedex, a courier service initially in Karachi, Lahore, Rawalpindi and Islamabad.
 This expanded to twelve cities within a year.
 Today, the airline serves over 70 locations within Pakistan, with shipments collected and delivered from customers homes.

 In 2019, the new PIA management experienced a sharp increase in the airline's cargo space utilisation, from 20 percent to almost 80 percent.

 PIA currently offers cargo service for these international destinations: Abu Dhabi, Bangkok, Barcelona, Birmingham, China – Beijing, Copenhagen, Doha, Dubai, Jeddah, Kabul, Kuala Lumpur, London, Manchester, Medina, Milan, Muscat, Najaf, Oslo, Paris, Riyadh, Sharjah, Tokyo – Narita and Toronto – Canada.